Harriet de Boinville: Percy Bysshe Shelley at Bracknell

 Had cankered then—but crushed it not.
-Harriet de Boinville discovered Shelley’s passionate interest in Cornelia and told him to leave.
+Harriet de Boinville discovered Shelley’s interest in Cornelia and told him to leave.

 Harriet Shelley at Bracknell

 In 1813 Harriet Shelley had often accompanied her husband to Bracknell, as Peacock's biography of him confirmed.
 Mrs. Shelley continued to see Harriet de Boinville after her husband ran off to Europe with Mary Godwin and Claire Clairmont.

 In her husband’s absence, Harriet Shelley “depended a great deal on Mrs. Boinville’s understanding and on going for long walks with her."
 A distraught and pregnant Harriet Shelley committed suicide in December 1816.
-She put rocks in her pockets and walked into the Serpentine River and drowned herself.
+She put rocks in her pockets, walked into the Serpentine River and drowned herself.

 Only a few weeks before her death, Blunden states that Mrs. Shelley wrote Harriet, "asking for one more walk of the sort and hinting that without it, she would give up.
 But the country postman failed to deliver the letter punctually.
 Harriet interpreted Mrs. Boinville's silence with the result that cannot be forgotten.”

 Mark Twain on Bracknell

 A popular posthumous biography of Percy Shelley by Edward Dowden infuriated Mark Twain.
 The book described Shelley at Bracknell.
 Twain considered Dowden’s portrayal of the dead poet too forgiving and so he wrote an article entitled “In Defense of Harriet Shelley."
 His method was to use comments made by Dowden and Hogg in their biographies of Shelley for his satiric attack.
 For example, Twain twisted their words about Harriet de Boinville, her daughter Cornelia Turner, and her sister Cornelia Newton.
-He called the women “The Boinville Hysterical Society,” and he referred to Bracknell as “the sty at Bracknell” and “the prairie-dogs’ nest at Bracknell."
+He called the women “The Boinville Hysterical Society”, and he referred to Bracknell as “the sty at Bracknell” and “the prairie-dogs’ nest at Bracknell."